jackw01/liora/README.md

 ###### `bot.saveConfig(callback)`
 Saves the current configuration data object to the config file. `callback` will be called with an error object if saving fails.

+###### `bot.saveConfigAndAck(message)`
+Saves the current configuration data object to the config file.
+Reacts to the message with a green check mark emoji if successful and sends an error message in the same channel if not.

 ###### `bot.loadModule(name, callback)`
 Loads a module by name from any module source. `callback` will be called with an error object if loading fails.